 Think of your heart compass as an emotional agility training tool to help you shift from a stormy feeling to a safe feeling.
 With practice, your heart compass can help you focus your feelings and actions on joy, kindness, courage and calm no matter where you are.

 Thoughtful Conversations – After reading Your Heart Compass, discuss the four points of positive emotional direction on your child’s heart compass.
-On the worksheet titled My Feelings, work with your child to help them describe or draw times when they feel courageous, calm, kind and joyful.
-Talking and collaborating on these points together will help create a picture, and an understanding, of what can help your child to feel strong and safe during emotional times.
+On the worksheet titled My Feelings, work with your child to help them describe or draw times when they feel joyful, kind, courageous and calm.
+Talking with your child and collaborating on these points together will help create a picture, and an understanding, of what can help your child to feel strong and safe during emotional times.

-Mindful Practices – Demonstrating how to access a safe space inside ourselves is an important exercise in emotional regulation and agility.
-Meditation is a great way for children and parents to pause for a moment and listen to their hearts.
-In less than two minutes, a child can connect with the rhythm of their heart and regulate, or re-direct, their emotions toward joy, kindness, courage or calm.
+Mindful Practices – Learning how to access a safe space inside ourselves is an important exercise in emotional regulation and agility.
+Meditation is a great way for children and parents to pause for a moment and tune in to their hearts.
+In 2-3 minutes, a child can connect with the rhythm of their heartbeat and regulate, or re-direct, their emotions toward positive feelings like joy, kindness, courage or calm.
 Try this HeartBEAT meditation with your child.

-This worksheet is a fun place to explore your “soulware” and think about the things in your life that make you… YOU!
+This worksheet is a fun place to explore your “soulware” and think about the joyful, kind, courageous and calm things in your life that make you… YOU!

 “The more you practice using your heart compass,